 With the new PhoneSoap Pro, you can remove those germs in just five minutes using UV-C light.
-Featuring a larger bay and quicker cleaning time than previous PhoneSoap models, the PhoneSoap Pro is perhaps the company's best product to date.
+Featuring a larger bay and quicker cleaning time than previous PhoneSoap models, including the PhoneSoap HomeSoap, the PhoneSoap Pro is perhaps the company's best product to date.
 It's also colorful, as you'll see below.

 A worthwhile step up

 Bottom line: The electronics sanitizer works with smartphones big and small and kills most germs in just five minutes.

 A real need

 What is the PhoneSoap Pro?

 We use our iPhones everywhere we go.
 As they get carried around each day, the devices come into contact with various surfaces, such as desks, tables at Starbucks, and (yuck) public bathroom sinks.
 Along the way, they pick up germs and become a cesspool for bacteria.
 (Sorry about that lunch.)